acend/helm-basics-training/content/en/docs/06/01_deploy.md

 ### Solution Task {{% param sectionnumber %}}.3

-First we need to exectute following command to determine the pod name
+First we need to execute the following command to determine the pod name
 ```bash
 {{% param cliToolName %}} get pods -n <namespace>
 ```